dutchaug/devfest-2015/app/_i18n/en/_posts/2015-09-21-women-techmakers.markdown

 * Arranging for WTM lead Victoria Sinikliyski to address the topic during a heartfelt speech during the afternoon break;
 * Encouraging women to speak up and be role models to inspire others.

-This has been made possible through the efforts of our committee members and thanks to the efforts of the following women communities:
+This has been made possible through the efforts of our committee members and with thanks to the following women communities:

 * [Amsterdam Women in Technology](http://www.meetup.com/Amsterdam-Women-in-Technology/)
 * [Geekgirls Enschede](http://www.meetup.com/Geekgirls-Enschede/)